-Before joining the University of Arizona faculty in 1991, Seckinger worked as a freelance producer in Philadelphia, and spent four years in Morocco, first as a Peace Corps Volunteer, and later as a literacy researcher.
+Beverly Seckinger is Professor in the School of Theatre, Film & Television at the University of Arizona.
+Prior to joining the faculty in 1991, she worked as a freelance producer in Philadelphia, and spent four years in Morocco, first as a Peace Corps Volunteer, and later as a literacy researcher.
+In 1993 and 1994 she served as a USAID-Women in Development consultant in Tunisia.

-She is the founding director of the DocScapes Film Series, a collaborative project of the Center for Documentary initiative and the Hanson Film Institute at the University of Arizona.
+She is the founding director of the Lesbian Looks Film Series and the DocScapes Film Series, a collaborative project of the Center for Documentary initiative and the Hanson Film Institute at the University of Arizona.
 She also created DocVisions, a community outreach program that teaches basic documentary skills to UA honors students from a wide variety of majors, who then mentor refugee and immigrant teens in media production.
 As a faculty affiliate of the Human Rights Practice online graduate program, she teaches "Advancing Human Rights through Documentary Media".

 Seckinger is a longtime member of Tucson-based band The Wayback Machine.